abm6/hospital-accounting-CLI/readme.md

     The prescription table consists of the prescriptions assigned by the doctor to the patient.
 And once the prescription gets assigned, their reference will be updated into the appointment schedule table.

 - ## appointment_schedule
-    The most important table that maintains the linke between all the other tables.
+    The most important table that maintains the link between all the other tables.
 It keeps track of the past appointments and the future upcoming appointments.

 ## ER DIAGRAM AND ARCHITECTURE